 Grandma Lucy’s Valor Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Grandma Lucy’s Valor product line includes 3 freeze-dried dog foods.
+The Grandma Lucy’s Valor product line includes the 3 freeze-dried recipes listed below.

 - Grandma Lucy’s Valor Chicken [A]

 - Grandma Lucy’s Valor Fish (4 stars) [A]